 Dallas Goldtooth, Dakota and Dine Peoples

-Dallas Goldtooth mixes “traditional” activism — he leads the Keep it in the Ground Campaign for the Indigenous Environmental Network, which his father founded — with comedy activism through his comedy group, the 1491s.
+Dallas Goldtooth mixes “traditional” activism — he leads the Keep it in the Ground Campaign for the Indigenous Environmental Network, which his father founded — with artistic activism through his comedy group, the 1491s.
 The 1491s portray modern Native American life through sketch comedy, which they believe can help educate and heal.
-Goldtooth has drawn on his comedy to protest the Keystone XL and Dakota Access pipelines, for instance.
+Goldtooth has expanded his artistic reach as a cast member of the FX series Reservation Dogs.
+He spoke with NPR last year about combining his passions for comedy and organizing.
+Goldtooth stood up against the Keystone XL and Dakota Access pipelines, and was a water protector during the Dakota Access Pipeline protests.
 He is also a Dakota cultural/language teacher and a trainer in non-violent direct action.

 Jasilyn Charger, Cheyenne River Sioux Tribe

-Jasilyn Charger’s activism started with a mental crisis among youth on the Cheyenne River Reservation in South Dakota.
-Charger and their friends came together to create The One Mind Youth Movement, which began by offering young people on the reservation a safe place and a sense of community and soon expanded to incorporate activism.
-The One Mind Youth Movement became an integral part of protests against the Dakota Access Pipeline.
+Jasilyn Charger witnessed the devastation of their peers on the Cheyenne River Reservation in South Dakota.
+Charger and their friends came together to create a youth group that eventually became the One Mind Youth Movement, which began by offering young people on the reservation a safe place and a sense of community and soon expanded to incorporate activism.
+Soon, the One Mind Youth Movement became an integral part of protests against the Dakota Access Pipeline.
 Since then, Charger has gone on to co-found the International Indigenous Youth Council and 7th Defenders, which aims to empower more youth from the Cheyenne River Reservation.

-These seven activists are just a handful of the incredible Indigenous leaders on the front lines of the climate fight.
+These nine activists are just a handful of the incredible Indigenous leaders on the front lines of the climate fight.
 Consider this list just a starting point!